Kaz II: Other explanations

 In answer to speculation, Townsville police stated that small craft commonly leave their fenders out at all times, making it impossible to draw any definitive conclusions about this feature.
-In addition, the Coroner's report noted that an eye witness and video evidence highlighted the fenders had been left out when the vessel left the marina.
+In addition, the Coroner's report noted that an eyewitness and video evidence highlighted the fenders had been left out when the vessel left the marina.

 Batten was said to have bought Kaz II a year before and sailed it a couple of times since then.
 The Tunsteads were not nautical novices either, since they sailed together from the time they were 18 years old, and even worked in the radio rooms of the Volunteer Sea Rescue.
 The last known contact of the family members with any of the crew was made one-and-a-half hours after it left port, when one crew member was contacted by his wife.

 Volunteer radio operator Ivan Ormes recorded that Kaz II radioed in at 6:45 P.M. on 15 April, the evening of their departure, giving its position as George Point.
 This is the last known contact with Kaz II.
 Ms. Grey says that it should have taken them only 21/2 hours to go to George Point and that it is unclear what took them so long to arrive there.
 One explanation is that they were just fishing the whole day.
 But another explanation is that they had problems with their GPS, since they already tried to set off on 14 April, but were forced to return because of the non-functional GPS.
 That incident was because of a user error and it was easily fixed, so Kaz II set off early the next day.

 Other hypotheses include that the boat became stuck on a sandbar near George Point, where the boat's last radio message was made.
 When the men jumped overboard to push it free, a gust of wind blew and the boat drifted away, leaving them stranded.
 This would explain why towels were left out on the deck.
 Another hypothesis is that one crew member may have been washed over by a freak wave and that the others were lost trying to rescue him.
+A waterspout might also be the culprit; they can be encountered in rough seas.
+April is a prime month for waterspouts in that area of Australia — they occur just a bit offshore, exactly the area Kaz II was, and they have the force to rip a sail, lift and throw crew off deck, pull a life raft out activating its quick-release fittings.
+All this without Kaz II ever being in contact with choppy seas.